The queen has two new corgis to help get her through the Harry-Meghan crisis

 “The corgis are intensely loyal and loving and they have never let her down,” royal biographer Penny Junor told the Sun.
 “And of course corgis also seldom rush off to L.A. to give interviews.”

-A spokesperson for Buckingham Palace did not dispute The Sun’s report, but declined to provide details about the dogs.
+A spokesperson for Buckingham Palace did not dispute the Sun’s report, but declined to provide details about the dogs.

 Cynical observers might conclude that adding a few adorable corgi puppies to the royal family is a strategic ploy.
 After all, even people with little enthusiasm for the monarchy can be charmed by inquisitive, excitable dogs.
 “Symbols of friendliness, they are shrewdly deployed for publicity purposes, lending warmth to her public image,” Vanity Fair noted in 2015.